New to Reveal 11? This article provides a high level overview of platform from logging in for the first time to using the key features.

 - Reports - Configurable prepared reports on project data and reviewer work;

-- Folders Panel – Displays a set of default folder types.
-The Folders Option menu (in Dark Mode below) allows you to Select Folders and add them to a search, Refresh the list, or toggle to automatically Update Counts on Search (default is OFF to maximize performance).
+- Folders Panel – Folders are organized groupings of data under the Sidebar.
+The Folders Option menu allows you to Select Folders and add them to a search, Refresh the list, or toggle to automatically Update Counts on Search (default is OFF to maximize performance).
+The default folder types are:

 - Work folders - Are created and optionally shared by users to organize documents within the project.
 Work folders may be shared with selected Teams or other users in either Read Only or Read/Write mode.
 Work folders are required in gathering documents into a set for production.